sayam1454/Permutation_Symmetric_Open_Quantum_Systems/README.md

   </p>

 # Benchmarking
 The intractable nature of this problem and the specific symmetry makes this a relatively less explored area.
-However ther is an existing framework in python incorporaated with QuTip called PIQS (Permutation Symmetry Quantum Solver).
+However ther is an existing framework in python incorporated with QuTip called PIQS (Permutation Symmetry Quantum Solver).
 There is however no efficient framework for qudit system in python.
 <br>
 The method we employ is adopted from Gegg, M. (2017).
 Identical emitters, collective effects and dissipation in quantum optics: Novel numerical approaches for quantum master equations (Order No. 27610221).
 Available from ProQuest Dissertations & Theses Global.
 (2424459914). doi:https://doi.org/10.14279/depositonce-6526 Retrieved from https://www.proquest.com/dissertations-theses/identical-emitters-collective-effects-dissipation/docview/2424459914/se-2.
-Necessary fine tuning are made whenever felt so.
+Necessary fine tunings are made whenever felt so.
 <br>
 The first benchmarking is done by comparing this code for qubits with the performance of PIQS.
 <br>
 For qudits however we dont have a dedicated python package.
 So for that we work in completely uncoupled basis in QuTip.
 Though it is inefficient, this allows us to compare the code for a very small sample size and gain maximum confidence in this method.
 <br>
 <br>
 <strong>Note</strong>: There exist a C++ library mady by the author of the above mentioned paper called PsiQuaSP.
-However thepopularity of python for variety of nature, calls for a python based simulation code for such permutation symmetric d-level states.
+However the popularity of python for variety of reasons, calls for a python based simulation code for such permutation symmetric d-level states.